m-ender/retina/README.md

 By default, Retina reads a single source file, where each line is a separate "part" (so each stage is one or two lines):

-    Retina ./program.ret

-**Important:** Retina expects the file to use Unix-style line endings (a single linefeed character, 0x0A).
-If the file uses Windows-style line endings (`\r\n`, carriage return 0x0D followed by linefeed), the carriage returns will be contained at the ends of the parts.

-Note that this means that no part can contain a linefeed character.
-However, escape sequences exist (`\n` or `$n` depending on whether you're in a regex or a substitution).
+    Retina ./program.ret However, escape sequences exist (`\n` or `$n` depending on whether you're in a regex or a substitution).
 If you actually want to use multiple lines for each parts (e.g. to split a complicated regex over multiple lines in free-spacing mode), you can use the `-m` flag.
 In this case, each part is either given as a separate file, or directly on the command line, by using the `-e` flag.
 So all of the following are valid invocations:

     Retina -m ./pattern.rgx
     Retina -m -e "foo.*"